Do Go On - 125 - The Legend of Bigfoot

 We've spoken about this so many times.

-I imagine you'd live in the places that you're favorite.
+I imagine you'd live in the place that's your favorite.

 Otherwise, why wouldn't you move to the other place?